Associate Professor - Acting and Directing

 Since joining the faculty at Indiana University in 1996, Professor McGibbon has directed M. Butterfly, When the Rain Stops Falling, The Three Musketeers, Hay Fever, Blood Brothers, The Tempest, Hamlet, Jimmy Cory, The Woman in Black, Honour, Greater Tuna, Master Harold…and the ‘boys’, The Foreigner, Romeo and Juliet, Cole, Art, I Love You, You're Perfect, Now Change, Scapino!, Equus, A Midsummer Night's Dream, Nunsense - The Second Coming, The Servant of Two Masters, The Oblong Man, The Fantasticks, A Piece of My Heart, All in the Timing, Nunsense, and Kindertransport.

 Professor McGibbon is the recipient of a Teaching Excellence Recognition Award (2000) from Indiana University.
-He has been nominated more than ten times by students as the best professor on the Bloomington on campus, through the campus wide Student Choice Award.
+He has been nominated more than ten times by students as the best professor on the Bloomington campus, through the campus wide Student Choice Award.
 Many of his former students are enjoying successful careers on Broadway, the West End of London and in theatres and universities all over the world.
 He is currently working on New Directions - A Collection of Post-Apartheid South African Drama.
-In 2005 he re-directed FRANK&STEIN in South Africa, while BLACK MAMBA starring Ben Voss and John Van De Ruit played for nearly six years on the African sub-continent.
+In 2005 he re-directed Frank&Stein in South Africa, while Black Mamba starring Ben Voss and John Van De Ruit played for nearly six years on the African sub-continent.
 Black Mamba won a 2007 NALEDI Award for Best Production of a Revue, in addition to Cape Town's Fleur du Cap Award, a Fool's Award, a Durban Theatre Foundation Award for Best Production and enjoyed runs at both the Edinburgh Festival and the New Wimbledon Theatre in London, England in 2008.
-In 2007 he directed THE TEMPEST in Pietermaritzburg featuring a cast of IU and the University of KwaZulu/Natal students, garnering seven Durban Fools Award nominations.
+In 2007 he directed The Tempest in Pietermaritzburg featuring a cast of IU and the University of KwaZulu/Natal students, garnering seven Durban Fools Award nominations.
 After being awarded a New Frontiers grant, he restaged the production in Bloomington in May 2009.
 In 2011 he was awarded a grant by Indiana University to develop a study abroad program for theatre students to travel to ancient Greek theatre sites followed by three weeks studying theatre in London and Stratford-upon-Avon.
-He will lead the first tour, with colleague Nancy Lipschultz in summer 2015.